Click above for video. Rogue River flow – 1810 CFS. Temperature – From 52°F to 61°F.

 I found them today March 21st.
 The first day of Spring I believe.
 The report is featured in the Morels 2018 tab.
 Good hunting!
 By the way fly fished a few runs today.
 The river flow is still low.
 No winter steelhead hooked.
 Just one nice Rogue River cutthroat trout who couldn’t resist a Beadhead G.R.
 Hare’s Ear Nymph.
 The March Brown hatch was on.

-Santa’s Little Helper is fashioned from a Christmas theme Atlantic salmon fly pattern I came up with several years past.
-Though it’s never caught a salmon that I know of I’m certainly sure it could.
-The gold brooch fly pin copy certainly will not hook a salmon.
-It surely will fetch some glances and admiring comments when displayed on hat or coat.
+Santa’s Little Helper A Christmas theme Atlantic salmon fly pattern I came up with several years past.
+Though it’s never caught a salmon that I know of, I’m certainly sure it could.
+I just hope it fetches some Christmas Cheer.
+Santa’s Little Helper the December Fly of the Month.